kkroening/ffmpeg-python/README.md

 <img align="right" src="https://raw.githubusercontent.com/kkroening/ffmpeg-python/master/doc/logo.png" alt="ffmpeg-python logo" width="20%" />

 One of the best things you can do to help make `ffmpeg-python` better is to answer [open questions](https://github.com/kkroening/ffmpeg-python/labels/question) in the issue tracker.
-The questions that are answered will be tagged and eventually incorporated into the documentation, examples, and other learning resources.
+The questions that are answered will be tagged and incorporated into the documentation, examples, and other learning resources.

 If you notice things that could be better in the documentation or overall development experience, please say so in the [issue tracker](https://github.com/kkroening/ffmpeg-python/issues).
 And of course, feel free to report any bugs or submit feature requests.